-In this course, students will be introduced to the scientific process and its academic scientific end product [] the scientific publication.
-During the course, students will search, read, understand, evaluate, critic and present in class scientific publications in various topics within the field of social Psychology.
+In this course, students will be introduced to the scientific process and its academic scientific end product - the scientific publication.
+During the course, students will search, read, understand, evaluate, critic and present in class scientific publications in various topics within the field of judgment and decision making.